-Wildlife in Melako has come under increasing threat from hunting and habitat loss and Kicking Goals for Wildlife aims to improve community attitudes towards wildlife conservation by introducing a conservation-based soccer league.
+Wildlife in remote northern Kenya has come under increasing threat from hunting and habitat loss.
+Kicking Goals for Wildlife aimed to improve community attitudes towards wildlife conservation by introducing a conservation-based soccer league.

 The conservation issue

-How does it work?
+How did it work?

 Ache Oleng!
 (Rendille for thank you)